Skip navigation links

 Example

-The following ARBITRARY INFLOW block specifies that total conditions are to be held constant at arbitrary inflow surfaces in zones 1 and 2, with M = 3.5, PT = 251.15 psi, and TT = 1167.9 °R. In zone 3, characteristic values are to be held constant at arbitrary inflow surfaces, consistent with the flow conditions given with the FREESTREAM keyword.
+The following ARBITRARY INFLOW block specifies that the flow values for pressure and temperature will be treated as total conditions for all subsequent zones.
+Total conditions are to be held constant at arbitrary inflow surfaces in zones 1 and 2, with M = 0.5, PT = 251.15 psi, and TT = 1167.9 °R. In zone 3, characteristic values are to be held constant at arbitrary inflow surfaces, consistent with the flow conditions given with the FREESTREAM keyword.
+Though not required, the use of whitespace to indent keywords can help clarify the hierarchy of the intended flow conditions.

 ARBITRARY INFLOW